Wailbak/Sleep-Quality-AI/README.md

 The plot above shows the residuals for the training and test sets.
 The residuals are randomly distributed around zero, indicating a good fit.

 ## 🏁 __Conclusion__
 The analysis and model development indicate that the dataset can be effectively used to predict sleep quality.
-The Ridge Regression model demonstrates reliable performance, making it a valuable tool for predicting sleep quality based on various factors.
+The RandomForestClassifier model demonstrates reliable performance, making it a valuable tool for predicting sleep quality based on various factors.

 ___
 # Summary
 This project has enhanced my skills in data preprocessing, exploratory data analysis, and machine learning model development to address the critical issue of sleep quality prediction:

 * __🔍 Data Exploration:__ Detailed analysis of factors affecting sleep quality.
-* __🤖 Machine Learning:__ Developed a regression model that accurately predicts sleep quality.
+* __🤖 Machine Learning:__ Developed a classification model that accurately predicts sleep quality.
 * __📊 Statistical Validation:__ Employed rigorous metrics to validate the model's performance, ensuring reliable predictions.

 Leveraging Python for data processing and analysis, and visualization tools like Streamlit, this project provides a comprehensive solution for predicting sleep quality. 🛌